Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: 3D Gaussian Splatting Representation

-To investigate the constraint of the Gaussian map on pose estimation, we analytically compute the Jacobian of the 3DGS representation w.r.t camera pose on the manifold according to MonoGS~\cite{matsuki2024gaussian}, thereby avoiding the overhead of automatic differentiation.
+To investigate the constraint of the Gaussian map on conventional odometry, we analytically compute the Jacobian of the 3DGS representation w.r.t camera pose on the manifold according to MonoGS~\cite{matsuki2024gaussian}, thereby avoiding the overhead of automatic differentiation.
 In contrast to MonoGS that models appearance with view-independent color, we further include the Jacobian of high-order spherical harmonics w.r.t the camera pose.
+The jacobians are as follows: